-The solid curve exhibits a singular behaviour at $\tau=2z$ and corresponds to the limiting case of $\tau_s\rightarrow 0$, which describes the idealized model when a sudden process is implemented \cite{hongwei2006}.
-On the other hand, when $\tau_s \neq 0$, i.e., when a smooth transition is implemented, the mentioned singularity is naturally regularized, as occurred in the model at zero temperature.
-Indeed, such a divergence is linked to the vacuum contribution to the dispersions.
-The dispersions related to the smooth transitions are always positive and the corresponding curves are always bellow the one determined by the model presenting a sudden transition, as shown in Fig.~\ref{fig8}.
-As both thermal and mixed contributions are positive, the total effect linked to the finite temperature contributions is to increase the magnitude of the dispersion, with a stronger contribution in the interval $\tau<2z$.
+The solid curve is singular at $\tau=2z$ and corresponds to the limiting case of $\tau_s\rightarrow 0$ \cite{hongwei2006}.
+The curves related to the smooth transitions ($\tau_s \neq 0$) are always regular and positive, and they are always bellow the one related to the sudden transition.
+As both thermal and mixed contributions are positive, the total effect linked to the finite temperature contributions is to increase the magnitude of the dispersion, with a stronger influence in the interval $\tau<2z$.
 In all cases there will be residual effects in the late time regime.